KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

 }
 ```
 ### Modify a dataset
-- This API is not yet supported, but coming soon
+- This API accepts the full JSON dataset specification and supports updating dimensions only,
+other field updates will be supported soon.
 - URL: `/v2/dataset/{dataset_id}`
 - Methods: `PUT`
 - Post Body: